MarsVard/NorthWest/readme.md

         // initialize NorthWest with a context
         northWest = new NorthWest(this);

-        // start listening for updates
+        // start listening for updates when activity onResume is called rxCompasSubscription = northWest
-        northWest
                 .getObservable()
                 .subscribe(new Subscriber<Double>() {
                     @Override